flxzt/rnote/README.md

     * with the ability to move them up and down the history / layers
 * Stroke trash restorer
     *  with a preview of the deleted strokes
-* Stylus buttons configuration to map them to different actions or switch to different pens
+* Stylus buttons configuration to map them to different actions and / or pen types
+* Sticky selection: drag along parts of the selected strokes based on the proximity of a round pen tool
+* Locked strokes: Selection mode to toggle the mutability of strokes

 ## To-Do
 - [x] switch geometry to [nalgebra](https://crates.io/crates/nalgebra) wherever possible.
 It can operate on f64 and has much more features than graphene.
 - [ ] template deduplication when loading in .rnote save files.
-- [x] printing / PDF export
+- [x] printing & PDF export
-- [ ] PDF import
+- [x] PDF import
-- [x] picture import
+- [x] vector & bitmap picture import
 - [ ] export as bitmap picture
 - [x] implement bezier curve stroke with variable stroke width (see [Quadratic bezier offsetting with selective subdivision](https://microbians.com/math/Gabriel_Suchowolski_Quadratic_bezier_offsetting_with_selective_subdivision.pdf), [Precise offsetting of bezier curves](https://blend2d.com/research/precise_offset_curves.pdf))
 - [ ] (implemented: lines, rectangles, ellipses) drawing rough shapes by porting [rough.js](https://roughjs.com/) to Rust (see `./src/rough-rs`)
-- [ ] make as much as possible parallel, especially rendering and actions which affect many strokes.
+- [x] parallelizing rendering and actions which affect many strokes.
+- [ ] limit rendering to visible strokes based on the current viewport of the canvas ( culling )
 - [ ] implement text fields
+- [ ] implement optional stroke smoothing

 ## Screenshots

-If you have drawn something beautiful in Rnote and want to share it, let me know so I can include it as a screenshot. :)
+If you have drawn something cool in Rnote and want to share it, let me know so I can include it as a screenshot. :)

 ![main_window_dark](./resources/screenshots/main_window_dark.png)
 ![main_window_light](./resources/screenshots/main_window_light.png)